Songs from Les Misérables: On My Own

-Upon These Stones – At the Barricade
+At the Barricade

 "At the Barricade", also called "Back at the Barricade", begins with an instrumental reprise of the "Red and Black" and a sung reprise of the "Upon These Stones" musical themes.
 It is also the first of the two times that a National Guardsmen sings a warning to the revolutionaries.
 On the Complete Symphonic Recording, this song is mislabeled "Building the Barricade".